Ex-wrestler running for Congress subject of 911 calls

 Records also show that in 2006 a neighbor called police to the wrestler’s apartment in Dunedin.
 Rodimer and his girlfriend were arguing loudly over another man having called the girlfriend.
 Both Rodimer and his girlfriend told police the argument escalated and got loud but nothing physical occurred.

 Rodimer is challenging Democratic Rep. Susie Lee in Nevada’s 3rd Congressional District, a swing area that stretches from southwest Las Vegas through Henderson, Boulder City and rural areas to the California border.
-Rodiman ran as a populist candidate in a three-way Republican primary to secure the nomination to face Lee in November.
+Rodimer ran as a populist candidate in a three-way Republican primary to secure the nomination to face Lee in November.

 Sign up for Daily Newsletters